gerhard-h/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/autosymbol2/readme.md

 * because pseudo layers don't require additional layer activiation keys, this concept is promising for any qmk compatible keyboard (without spare keys)
 * uses  home row mods (mod tap and custom homerow shift)
 * Thumb symetry (no clawing and easy to adapt to) - ups abandonen
-* combined Numpad and Navigation layer - layer lock within the layer (using DF feature) - visualize layer lock by setting numlock
+* combined Numpad and Navigation layer
+* layer lock within the layer (using DF feature) - visualize layer lock by setting numlock
+* layer lock with dbl tapping OSL layer key as custom key (avoids dbltap aktivation of modifiers)
 * phone like, strong finger numpad
 * proper (pyramide) arranged cursor keys on a 40% keyboard
 * option to use tapdance on one shot layers (sounds usefull when imlementig a one hand layout)